A physical model for efficient ranking in networks: Poisson generative model

-In other words, the second term decays rapidly as $\beta$ increases, indicating that for well-resolved hierarchies, the maximum likelihood ranks $\hat{s}$ approach the ranks $s^*$ found by minimizing the Hamiltonian.
-In practice, exactly maximizing the likelihood would require expensive Monte Carlo sampling.
+Inside the logarithm there are $N^2$ terms of finite value, so that the logarithm term is of order $O(\frac{\log N}{\beta})$.
+Thus, for well-resolved hierarchies, i.e. when $\beta$ is large enough that the sampled edges consistently agree with the score difference between nodes, the maximum likelihood ranks $\hat{s}$ approach the ranks $s^*$ found by minimizing the Hamiltonian.
+In practice, exactly maximizing the likelihood would require extensive computation, e.g. by using local search heuristic or Markov chain Monte Carlo sampling.